-- D1) Display an integrated approach to the deployment of communication skills. - D2) Use IT skills and display mature computer literacy. - D3) Work effectively with and for others. - D4) Strike the balance between self-reliance and seeking help when necessary in new situations. - D5) Display personal responsibility by working to multiple deadlines in complex activities. - D6) Employ discrete and continuous mathematical skills appropriately.
+- D1) Display an integrated approach to the deployment of communication skills. - D2) Use IT skills and display mature computer literacy. - D3) Work effectively with and for others. - D4) Strike the balance between self-reliance and seeking help when necessary in new situations. - D5) Display personal responsibility by working to multiple deadlines in complex activities. - D6) Employ operational research skills for business problems appropriately.